Last Updated on

 “No matter how bad you are at resisting temptations, there are ways to enhance self-control if you’re motivated to use them.” -Walter Mischel (2014)

-Whenever we log out of Facebook to focus on our work, or when we choose to save our hard earned paychecks to travel instead of spending them on impromptu shopping sprees, we are choosing delayed gratification and executing our self-control.
+When we log out of Facebook to focus on our work, or when we choose to save our paychecks to travel instead of spending them on shopping sprees, we are using delayed gratification and executing self-control.

 Mischel’s research has given us substantial evidence about how an individual’s ability to delay gratification plays a significant and intricate role in shaping their health, well-being, and success.